Infineon/psoc-edge-nvidia-tao/object_detection_detectnet_v2/README.md

 The final steps to prepare and deploy your model:
 - Exporting the optimized model to ONNX format
-- Installing the Infineon toolchain dependencies
+- Installing the Infineon software dependencies
-- Converting the model for Infineon PSOC EDGE using IFX Tooling
+- Converting the model for Infineon PSOC EDGE using IFX Tooling (TFlite format)
 - Generating deployment-ready artifacts

 **Time estimate**: 30-45 minutes